Jason-K/Userscripts/README.md

 ---

-## ✅ Recent Completion (January 2025)

-The MerusCase Super Suite v1.2 has been **successfully completed** with all 6 modules fully integrated:

-- ✅ **Smart Renamer v0.3**: Fully integrated with enhanced date formats and business name handling
-- ✅ **Quick PDF Download v1.1**: Complete integration with improved title processing
-- ✅ **Enhanced Boolean Search v2.4**: **FULLY INTEGRATED** (ultra-aggressive filtering, complete implementation)
-- ✅ **Smart Tab v3.0**: Fully integrated with enhanced indentation handling
-- ✅ **Auto-Tagger v1.0**: **FULLY INTEGRATED** (complete contact extraction, 50+ tag rules)
-- ✅ **Default Assignee v1.0**: Fully integrated with form observation and SPA navigation

-**STATUS: PRODUCTION READY** - The consolidated script uses a modular architecture with intelligent initialization, SPA navigation handling, and conflict-free module integration.
-All 6 modules are now complete with 2000+ lines of optimized code.

----

-**Total Scripts**: 14 individual scripts + 1 bootstrap installer + 1 consolidated suite
+**Total Scripts**: 13 individual scripts + 1 bootstrap installer
-**Latest Version**: MerusCase Super Suite v1.2 (January 2025) - **COMPLETE & PRODUCTION READY**
-**Status**: All scripts actively maintained and tested. **Consolidated suite FULLY COMPLETED with all 6 modules integrated (2000+ lines).**
+**Status**: All scripts actively maintained and tested.
-**Recommendation**: Use MerusCase Super Suite v1.2 for optimal performance and latest features
+**Recommendation**: Install individual MerusCase scripts based on your specific needs for optimal performance and functionality.